 Comtrex Cold and Cough Maximum Strength Side Effects

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Comtrex Cold and Cough Maximum Strength.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Comtrex Cold and Cough Maximum Strength.

 For the Consumer